FIFA chief Blatter ready to run again despite opposition

 "Congress, you will decide who will take this great institution forward, but I can tell you I am ready to accompany you in the future," he added.

-Blatter, who ignored calls made this week by European countries not to run again in next year's FIFA election, enjoys the support of enough delegates to have his way.
+Blatter, who ignored calls made this week by European countries not to run again in next year's FIFA election, enjoys the support of enough delegates to have his way even if he will not be unopposed.

+Former FIFA Deputy Secretary General Jerome Champagne, who announced his candidacy for the top job last year, later said in a statement he was looking forward to an open debate about the issues facing the game ahead of the vote.

+"No one should fear this open discussion in front of the people of football, which would honour those organising and conducting it," it read.

 Earlier at the Congress, the lawyer investigating allegations of corruption surrounding FIFA said he would leave no stone unturned in a bid to dispel concerns that the probe would not take into account key evidence that recently came to light.